gsoft-inc/wl-web-configs/docs/rslib/configure-dev.md

 ### `tsconfig.build.json`

-First, create a `tsconfig.build.json` at the root of the project:
+First, create a `tsconfig.build.json` file at the root of the project:

 ``` !#6
 library-project